Mateo Retegui: International career

 Retegui represented Argentina at U19 and U20 level, including for the latter at the 2018 South American Games.

 Being eligible to play for Italy through descent, in February 2023 it was reported Retegui was pre-selected by Roberto Mancini to join the Azzurri team for the first UEFA Euro 2024 qualification games.
 Retegui received his first official call up to the Italy national team on 17 March 2023, and proceeded to score in his international debut on 23 March against England in a Euro 2024 qualifying match lost 2–1 in Naples.
 He would tally again in his subsequent appearance on 26 March, netting the winner in a 2–0 win over Malta in a Euro 2024 qualifier in Ta' Qali, to become the first player to score in his first two competitive matches for the national side since Pierino Prati accomplished the feat in 1968.

 On 21 March 2024, Retegui scored twice in a 2–1 victory over Venezuela.
 He was the first Genoa player to score a brace for Italy since Virgilio Levratto at the 1928 Summer Olympics.
 In June 2024, Retegui was included by manager Luciano Spalletti in Italy's squad for UEFA Euro 2024.
 Later that year, on 6 September, he was named player of the match, in which he also provided an assist, in a 3–1 away win over France during the UEFA Nations League, helping his country to secure their first win against their opponent in Paris since April 1954.

-On 14 October 2025, Retegui scored twice in a 3-0 win against Israel during the UEFA World Cup Qualifiers.
+On 14 October 2025, Retegui scored twice in a 3–0 win against Israel during the 2026 World Cup qualifiers.